sigmod/sqlpp/document.md

     ]

 ### <a id="Unnamed_projections">Unnamed projections
-Similar to standard SQL, SQL++ supports unnamed projections, for which a name is generated.
+The same as standard SQL, SQL++ supports unnamed projections, for which a name is generated.
 The name generation falls into three cases:

   * if the projection expression is a variable reference expression, the generated name is the same as the name of the variable;
   * if the projection expression is a field access expression, the generated name is the last identifier in the expression;